RomainNykyforchyn/stripmine-mining-turtle/README.md

 ## Usage <a name="usage"></a>

 This mining-turtle script can be used inside the game "Minecraft" with the "ComputerCraft" mod.
-If the script is run, it creates and efficient stripmine system.
+If the script is run, it creates and efficient strip mine system.

 ## Contact <a name="contact"></a>